Application Overview

 Once logged in, operators will then be taken to the main screen, where they will be presented with 6 tiles which can be used to access the features of the software.

-Using the white chevron at the bottom of this main page further expands the number of tiles to 8.
-The overall number and order in which these tiles appear, and which ones appear in the initial 6 can be customized.
+The overall number and order in which these tiles appear, and which ones appear in the initial 6 is set via the application configuration and can be fully customized depending on individual application requirements.
 Please contact SG support for help implementing this.

 From the main menu, the user can log out using the top left icon, or customize their settings using the cog in the top right.
 If they hit this cog they will be taken to the following screen: